rbehrends/psingthreadlib/README.md

 The ZeroMQ Singular bindings are licensed under the GPLv2 (see files `COPYING.md` and `GPL2`).
-The `autosetup` build system in the `autosetup` directory has its own separate copyright and license.
+The `autosetup` build system in the `autosetup` directory as well as any tools in the `tools` directory have their own copyright and license.